 There are a few things you can do to make your consultation an even more valuable use of your time and energy than it might otherwise be.
 First, make a list of questions you have and concerns you’d like to address.
 Whether they are related to your legal options or developing an attorney-client relationship, we’d like to make sure that you have as much information as you need to make decisions that are in your family’s interests.

-Second, gather up any documentation related to your case that will help our firm to get a clear picture of what you’re dealing with.
+Second, gather up any documentation, photos, and files related to your case that will help our firm to get a clear picture of what you’re dealing with.
+The earlier we have these documents, the faster we can contextualize your case.
 If a police report has been filed, please bring a copy.
 If you have copies of hospital discharge instructions, workplace accident reports, complaints filed with government agencies, etc. please bring copies to your consultation so that we can look them over.
 Even if you don’t hire our firm to work with you moving forward, we will keep what we learn in the consultation setting confidential.

 Finally, record or write down your memories of the “before, during, and aftermath” of your accident.
 Your memory will – through no fault of your own – fade over time.
+The sooner you write down your account of what happened, the more accurate your statement will be.
+It will be difficult to get clearer details as the days go by.
 Our firm will benefit from a complete accounting of your accident as your lawyer begins building your case.

 Demonstrating Negligence is Key